 The duties of a bomber crew were vastly different from that of the ground troops.
 The crew of a B-17 was able to live in relative quiet for the majority of their service.
 But when the combat mission came, it was intense, chaotic, and dangerous.
 One critical malfunction, one piece of flak, or one error could mean death or capture for all.
 The noise was deafening, the air was cold, and the enemy could hear the approach.
 Each successful mission only brought about the prospect of more.
 For men like Robert “Rosie” Rosenthal, Louis Loevsky, and Eugene Carson, each mission was either one step closer to the end of the war or one step closer to an unfortunate end.

-- Eight-day journey through the heart of East Anglia & London
+- 8 day journey through the heart of East Anglia & London

-- Seven breakfasts, five lunches, and five dinners
+- 7 breakfasts, 5 lunches, and 5 dinners

 - Welcome and farewell receptions

-- Free-flow coffee, tea, water, soft drinks, beer, wine, and spirits at included lunches and dinners
+- Coffee, tea, water, soft drinks, beer, and wine at included lunches and dinners

-- Round-trip airport transfers when arriving/departing on scheduled tour dates
+- Round-trip airport transfers (LHR) when arriving/departing on scheduled tour dates

 - Private, first-class, air-conditioned motor coach transportation

 - VIP access to WWII sites and cultural attractions

 - Video oral history presentations from the Museum's Digital Collection

 - Personal listening devices on all included excursions

 - Gratuities for guides, drivers, porters, and servers

 - Informative map book including useful archival images to be used throughout the journey